rackerlabs/support-how-to/content/rpc-openstack/rpc-openstack-faq.md

 #### Why does the node IP address need to have Internet access?

-Rackspace Private Cloud software downloads Ubuntu installation files as part of the installation process to ensure that you have the most up-to-date operating system that works with our software.
+Rackspace Private Cloud software downloads Ubuntu operating system installation files as part of the installation process to ensure that you have the most up-to-date operating system that works with our software.
 If the node doesn't have Internet access, the installation process fails.